Doraemonwpx/Data-Science-Basics/README.md

 # BIOS512-example
-This is a markdownn file.
+This is a markdown file.
+- this
+- is
+- a
+- list